 Lima doesn’t have a subway system so all the transportations are on the surface of the road.
 I generally walked or took a taxi for longer travels.
-Taxis were rather easy to get, taxi drivers I met were friendly and the fare is fairly cheap.
-A trip from the Central Plaza in the old town to Miraflores district (around 10 km) costs around 20-25 solace (or you may try to bargain a better price).
-Traffic in the old town and the business area could be horrendous during peak hours, and therefore, it might not be a bad idea considering using bikes.
+Taxis were rather easy to get, the taxi drivers I met were friendly and the fare is fairly cheap.
+A trip from the Central Plaza in the old town to Miraflores district (around 10 km) costs around 20-25 solace (or you may try to bargain for a better price).
+Traffic in the old town and the business area could be horrendous during peak hours, and therefore, it might not be a bad idea considering use bikes.
 I was surprised that Lima was actually quite bike-friendly as I see bike lanes on many main roads like Avenida Arequipa and Avenida Larco, which makes bike travel doable in the city.

 The Peru Highlights

 The key sight of Peru is definitely the legendary Machu Picchu.
-Visit an Ultimate Travel Guide to Machu Picchu, and find out the useful tips about these new 7 wonders of the world.
+Visit an Ultimate Travel Guide to Machu Picchu, and find out useful tips about these new 7 wonders of the world.
 There are a lot of other sights in Cusco where you could experience the Inca and Spanish colonial culture.
 Lima is the culinary capital of Latin America, check out the Peru Food Guide for some best places to taste authentic Peruvian cuisine and then some.
-From Quinoa, Ceviche, Empanada, Sweets, Pisco Sour to the world’s best restaurants!
+From Quinoa, Ceviche, Empanada, Sweets, and Pisco Sour to the world’s best restaurants!